-In profile: CARE Niger’s Fatouma Zara Soumana works in emergencies
+In profile: Niger’s Fatouma Zara Soumana works in emergencies

-As an emergency manager, you travel around 60 per cent of your time.
+As an emergency response specialist, you travel around 60 per cent of your time.
 What do you do exactly?

 I support CARE’s emergency response in different countries where we help communities suffering from disasters or conflict.
 As a gender expert, my role is to look at the work we do and make sure that it meets the different needs of women and girls as well as men and boys.
 You might think from the outside that all people need the same; food, water and shelter.
 However, needs can be quite different.
 Identifying those differences and incorporating them in our response is one of my main responsibilities.